slackapi/bolt-python/docs/_future/getting_started_future.md

 slack triggers create --trigger-def "triggers/sample-trigger.json"
 ```

 The above command will create a trigger for the selected workspace.
-Make sure to select the workspace you want and that it is appended by `(dev)`.
-This will create a dev instance of your app.
+Make sure to select the workspace you want.
 Once the trigger is successfully created, you should see an output like this:

 ```bash
 ⚡ Trigger created